miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 > "A good laugh and a long sleep are the two best cures for anything."

-But then there's also, "Sleep when you're done, not when you're tired" and that resonates with the whole window of opportunity thing, which we are most definitely in.
+But then there's also, "Sleep when you're done, not when you're tired" and that resonates with the whole ***shrinking window of opportunity*** thing, which we are most definitely in.
 Wait too long, and somebody else does it and you lose the early mover advantage.
 You can also lose the motivation and that special spark of insight.
 Good ideas are common.
 The will, determination and indeed agency to actually act upon it and implement, now that's rare.

 ## The Pandemic's Silver Lining